-Repair (or note) if: Out-of-Service if:
+Inspection Procedures: Repair (or note) if: Out-of-Service if: Horns Check for operation of both horns while rotating steering wheel left and right and check for location and condition of horn switch.
 Either horn is inoperative or both horns sound the same note.
 Horns are not audible at 500 feet.
 Horn button is not mounted in OEM location.
 Horn button sticks or horn button operates intermittently, such as when steering wheel is rotated.

-Repair (or note) ii.